actility/Microchip-Getting-Started/README.md

   1. [Provision/Activate device in ThingPark Wireless](#provisionactivate-device-in-thingpark-wireless)
   1. [Move to production](#move-to-production)

+It assumes you already have Microchip Technology's SAMR34 development kit with ECC608A socket and Actility personalized part.
+For more information about this kit, you can refer to https://github.com/MicrochipTech/atsamr34_ecc608a_actility.

 ## Get a partner account for ThingPark Activation
 To request an account on ThingPark Activation and ThingPark Wireless, post the following email